snakemake/snakemake/docs/executing/cluster.rst

 A workflow rule may support a number of :ref:`resource <snakefiles-resources>` specification.
 For a SLURM cluster, a mapping between Snakemake and SLURM needs to be performed.

-We can use the following specifications, unique per rule:
+You can use the following specifications:

 +----------------------------+---------------------+------------------------------------------------------------------+
 |       SLURM Resource       | Snakemake resource  |                      Background Information                      |